zenith-iso/awake/README.md

-# awake
+# ☀️awake👁️

-a powerful python framework and cli tool that:
+## a powerful python framework and cli tool that:

 1. uses **masscan** to fetch open ports on set ip ranges.
 2. **fingerprints** each discovered host by connecting to its open ports and